Logarithmic finite-size scaling of the self-avoiding walk at four dimensions: Results

-We then try to fit with logarithmic corrections.
-As the right inset of Fig.~\ref{fig:qn_at_zc} shows, if we plot $Q_N$ versus $(\ln L)^{-1/2}$, then the data also collapse to a straight line which ends around $\pi/2$ as $L\rightarrow \infty$.
-This means the $Q_N$ data can also be fitted to the ansatz $Q_N = Q_0 + b_1 (\ln L)^{-1/2}$.
-Indeed, when $L_{\rm min} = 96$, our fits show that $Q_0 = 1.575(4)$, consistent with $\pi/2$.
-In short, it is suggested that $Q_N$ at criticality most likely deviates from the complete-graph value, although this can not be completely excluded due to the possible existence of logarithmic corrections.
-In previous literatures like Ref.\cite{luijten1997interaction}, the Binder ratio and particularly its complete-graph value of the Binder ratio were used to estimate the critical point of the four-dimensional Ising model.
+In short, it is suggested that likely $Q_N$ at criticality deviates from the complete-graph value, although this can not be completely excluded due to the possible existence of logarithmic corrections.
+In previous literatures like Ref.~\cite{luijten1997interaction}, the Binder ratio and particularly its complete-graph value of the Binder ratio were used to estimate the critical point of the four-dimensional Ising model.
 Our data in Figs.~\ref{fig:qn_near_zc} and \ref{fig:qn_at_zc} imply that this might induce systematic deviations.
+Nevertheless, whether $Q_N$ takes the complete-graph value $\pi/2$ at 4D or less than $\pi/2$ remains an open question and needs further theoretical and numerical study.
+For completeness, we study in the Appendix the Binder cumulant $Q_N$ for $d=1,2,3,5$.